Leo R. Walker, President & Treasurer

 His mom battled schizophrenia much of her adult life.
 He co-founded HIKE for Mental Health to help find better solutions to the challenges of mental illness while sharing his love for hiking and backpacking with others.
 A native Vermonter, Leo was graduated from Bowdoin College with a dual major in comparative religion and philosophy.

 Tom P. Kennedy, Vice President

 Tom fell in love with wilderness hiking the moment he set foot on the Appalachian Trail.
 Born in 1952, he has been an outdoorsman most of his life.
 He has traveled extensively in the USA and Europe as a sales person and sales trainer.
-When not working, he can be found on his boat or wandering along some trail.
-Tom has dedicated himself to promoting the responsible use of our wilderness trails.
+Now retired, he works part-time with REI, volunteers around the world, and does seasonal stints at hostels along the AT.

 Tom has supported his sister’s battle with depression and co-founded HIKE for Mental Hike to help her and the millions of others who support loved ones with mental illness.

 Contact Tom at email@example.com